Montez’s late TD pass ruins Frost debut, gives CU 33-28 win

 Colorado (2-0) got the ball for the last time with 2:23 left after Martinez went out of the game because of an injury.

 Montez moved the Buffaloes from their 23 to the Nebraska 41 before Ben Stille sacked him to set up a third-and-19 that became third and 24 after a false start.
-Montez overthrew Jay MacIntyre over the middle, but safety Antonio Reed was called for a personal foul for hitting the defenseless receiver.
+Montez overthrew Jay MacIntyre over the middle, but safety Aaron Williams was called for a personal foul for hitting the defenseless receiver.

 "I got drilled," Jay MacIntyre said.
 "I kind of made eye contact before he hit me.
 We got a 15-yarder, so I'm glad he hit me."